 - If you're using any other ignition, please check the curves as described in the ignition instructions and choose one that meets the requirement of a soft curve, not all in until 4500-5000rpm, and

 not exceeding 30 degrees total advance.
+In other words, as similar as possible to the Dyna 2000's curve 4.
 If you need help with this, contact us and please provide a copy of the instructions, we'll help you figure it out.

 - Although nobody can jet your bike with any precision via internet, you have to start somewhere, at a safe level that will avoid engine damage.
 Below are our recommended starting points.